-The two PIF encoding forms are specified herein.
+The two PIF encoding forms, known as Type 2 PIF encoding and Type 3 PIF encoding, are specified herein.
 The encoding of PI does not change the meaning of the PI or its association to a protocol.
 For example, the protocol identified by a particular E-Type EtherType is identical, regardless of its PIF encoding.
 The same is true of L-Type and O-Type identifiers.
 Bridges may transform the PIF encoding of a frame while relaying; the receiving end station will nevertheless be able to ascertain the destination protocol as long as it knows the final PIF encoding form.